 For the entirety of his career, Braud has constantly juxtaposed the ideas of beauty and devastation.
 Braud portrays his subjects as psychological existences, rather than social beings.
 He focuses on the psychological state of humanity to instantly connect individuals through visual representation.
 Braud’s new line of work is a reflection of self-identity in his social surroundings.
 Using “feminine” motifs, Braud aims to embrace the beauty of femininity, while also exploring its societal negative connotations and the role it plays on his natural spirit.

 Braud has participated in over 20 gallery showings, including the Grand Rapids Art Prize, and has sold to several institutions across the globe.
-Braud currently resides in Portland, OR where he teaches watercolor, exhibits at local galleries, and participates in fairs/events.
+Braud currently resides in Chicago, IL where he teaches watercolor, exhibits at local galleries, and participates in fairs/events.